humosaic/DSF-template-compendium-Perumbeti/analysis/logs/2023-02-27_Perumbeti_log.md

 ### Thorn:
 **Something that was challenging that could be worked on, such as anything that wasn't 100% clear and could be elaborated on.
 Any sticking points should be addressed here.**
 *I would like to see if you can nest multiple related repositories in a single folder.
 It appears this is possible locally, but Github requires each repo to be independent.
 I still haven't figured out how to push changes from CL in local git without generating a token.
-I have been able to create R project, save it in a github repo local folder, and push to Github, but not sure how to synch Github directly from R studio project.*
+I have been able to create R project, save it in a git repo local folder, and push to Github, but not sure how to synch Github directly from R studio project.*

 ## Additional thought
 **Write anything that you think would be important for YOU later on.**